snaewe/omniorb/src/lib/omniORB/connections/README.txt

   This parameter overrides the maxServerThreadPerConnection configuration parameter that determines the maximum number of concurrent threads the server will use to service requests coming from a connection.
-Note that if this parameter is only relevant if either the client permits interleaved calls, or if oneway operations are used, since those are the only circumstances under which the server can receive a new request on a connection while already
+Note that this parameter is only relevant if either the client permits interleaved calls, or if oneway operations are used, since those are the only circumstances under which the server can receive a new request on a connection while already